You are here: Urology Textbook > Prostate > Prostate cancer > Definition

 Cabazitaxel, a taxane, is an effective chemotherapeutic agent for patients with CRPC in progression under or after chemotherapy with docetaxel.
 Overall survival was 15.1 vs. 12.7 months in phase III comparison with a mitoxantrone chemotherapy (Bono et al, 2010).
 Dosage: cabazitaxel 25 mg/m2 i.v. every three weeks, in addition prednisolone 10 mg/d.

-Prevention of Osseous Complications of Castration-Resistant Prostate Cancer
+Prevention of Osseous Complications in Castration-Resistant Prostate Cancer

 30–50% of patients with advanced prostate cancer suffer from pathological fractures due to bone metastases.
 The regular administration of a bisphosphonate (zoledronic acid) or a RANK ligand inhibitor (denosumab) inhibits osteoclasts and reduces morbidity from bone metastases.